pepstock-org/Charba/readme.md

  * change `getXAxisID` and `getXAxisID` methods into `BarDataset` class in order to return a `IsScaleId` instance instead of a `String`.
  * change `getXAxisID` method into `DatasetsItemsSelectorOptions` class in order to return a `IsScaleId` instance instead of a `String`.
  * remove `Event.TOUCHEND` item
+ * rename `LegendAlign` class into `ElementAlign` in order to be able to use for `Title` options and configuration classes.

 ### Features